-Compensatory time will be acquired by employees working longer than seven and one-half (7.5) hours in one day.
+Compensatory time will be acquired by employees working in excess of scheduled time.
 Compensatory time will be calculated at time and one half for all hours worked over eight (8) hours in a single day.
-Compensatory time will be earned by non-exempt non-bargained employees for hours worked over 40 in a workweek at a tare of time and one half.
-Please refer to your Comprehensive Agreement for further details.
+Compensatory time will be earned by non-exempt non-bargained employees for hours worked over 40 in a workweek at a rate of time and one half.
+Employees should refer to their Comprehensive Agreement for further details.

-Family Medical Leave Act (FMLA)
+FamilyMedical Leave Act (FMLA)